aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### Architectural principle: Separation of concerns
 A guiding principle when developing is Separation of Concerns.
 This principle asserts that software should be separated based on the kinds of work it performs.
 For instance, consider an application that includes logic for identifying noteworthy items to display to the user, and which formats such items in a particular way to make them more noticeable.
 The behaviour responsible for choosing which items to format should be kept separate from the behaviour responsible for formatting the items, since these behaviours are separate concerns that are only coincidentally related to one another.<br>
 Architecturally, applications can be logically built to follow this principle by separating core business behaviour from infrastructure and user-interface logic.
 Ideally, business rules and logic should reside in a separate project, which should not depend on other projects in the application.
 This separation helps ensure that the business model is easy to test and can evolve without being tightly coupled to low-level implementation details.
 Separation of concerns is a key consideration behind the use of layers in application architectures.

-#### Architectural principle: Dependency inversion
-The direction of dependency within the application should be in the direction of abstraction, not implementation details.
-Most applications are written such that compile-time dependency flows in the direction of runtime execution, producing a direct dependency graph.<br>
-Dependency inversion is a key part of building loosely coupled applications, since implementation details can be written to depend on and implement higher-level abstractions, rather than the other way around.
-The resulting applications are more testable, modular, and maintainable as a result.
-The practice of dependency injection is made possible by following the dependency inversion principle.

-#### Architectural principle: Single responsibility
-The single responsibility principle applies to object-oriented design, but can also be considered as an architectural principle similar to the separation of concerns.
-It states that objects should have only one responsibility and that they should have only one reason to change.
-Specifically, the only situation in which the object should change is if the manner in which it performs its one responsibility must be updated.
-Following this principle helps to produce more loosely coupled and modular systems since many kinds of new behaviour can be implemented as new classes rather than by adding additional responsibility to existing classes.
-Adding new classes is always safer than changing existing classes since no code yet depends on the new classes.<br>
-In a monolithic application we can apply the single responsibility principle at a high level to the layers in the application.
-Presentation responsibility should remain in the UI project, while data access responsibility should be kept within an infrastructure project.
-Business logic should be kept in the application core project, where it can be easily tested and can evolve independently from other responsibilities.<br>
-When this principle is applied to application architecture and taken to its logical endpoint, you get microservices.
-A given microservice should have a single responsibility.
-If you need to extend the behaviour of a system, it's usually better to do it by adding additional microservices, rather than by adding responsibility to an existing one.

 #### Architectural principle: Don't repeat yourself (DRY)
 The application should avoid specifying behaviour related to a particular concept in multiple places as this practice is a frequent source of errors.
 At some point, a change in requirements will require changing this behaviour.
 It's likely that at least one instance of the behaviour will fail to be updated, and the system will behave inconsistently.<br>